Call for Research Papers

 Accepted artifacts will receive one of the following badges on the first page of the paper, table of contents, and in the ACM Digital Library:

-• Artifacts Evaluated: This badge is applied to papers whose associated artifacts have successfully completed an independent audit.
-Artifacts need not be made publicly available to be considered for this badge.
-However, they do need to be made available to reviewers.
+available to be considered for this badge.
+However, they do need to be made available

 Each accepted research paper associated with an accepted artifact must provide a link to the artifact in the camera-ready version of the paper.
 The authors must ensure that the artifacts are available from a stable URL or DOI.
 Please note that these badges exclude proprietary data or tools.